Timinator2000/PySkillz/markdowns/90 - making contributions/04 - file contents.md

 success_message += ''
 ```

 Next, declare your exercise class by choosing one of the following lines.
 Each option specifies the exercise type your class will inherit from.
-Be sure to replace `ExerciseName` with the actual name of your exercise, matching the `exercise_name` format used for your files.
+Be sure to replace `ExerciseName` with the actual name of your exercise, matching the `exercise_name` wording used for your files.

 ```python
 class ExerciseName(timinator_tools.Exercise):